What AI means To B2B Marketing Strategies

 Difference Between B2B and B2C Marketing Automation

 Marketing automation offers a company the chance to centralize most of its marketing activities into a single software platform and to automate it to an extent.
 This centralization appeals to both B2B (business to business) and B2C (business to consumer) companies.
-However, the way B2B and B2C marketing automation works is different due to fundamental differences between the two groups.
+However, there is a difference between B2B and B2C marketing automation due to fundamental differences between the two groups.

 Why Is Marketing Automation Between B2B and B2C Different?